telerik/justmock-docs/basic-usage/arrange-act-assert.md

 Now let's take it a little further and verify not only the final result, but also the interaction while executing the test.

-We arranged that when the warehouse’s HasInventory method is called with specific parameters, it should return true, but we never ensured that this method is actually called.
+We arranged that when the warehouse’s `HasInventory` method is called with specific parameters, it should return `true`, but we never ensured that this method is actually called.
 Let's change the `Arrange` method and mark that `warehouse.HasInventory` must be called.

   #### __[C#]__